Azure/bellhop/docs/README.md

 To successfully deploy this project, it requires the Azure user have the following:

 - Azure Subscription
-- Azure RBAC role of Owner or Contributor at the Subscription scope
+- Azure RBAC Role at the Subscription scope of:
-- Azure AD Role allowing user to assign roles (Global Admin, App Admin, Cloud App Admin)
+    - Owner
-    - *Necessary to assign proper scope to managed identity*
+    - Contributor + User Access Aministrator

 ## Currently Supported Azure Services